The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 Q. I attended a graduation or was on a tour and lost a personal item, what do I do?

 A. Items will be kept for 120 days and then they will be disposed of.
-If you have lost an item, you will need to provide a description of the item in order to positively identify it.
+If you have lost an item, please contact our Security department.
+You will need to provide a description of the item in order to positively identify it.
 Once you have provided a description of the item, you will be required to pay for the shipping costs associated with the return of the item.
 We will provide you with the exact amount required and you will be responsible for obtaining a US Postal Money order made out to the postmaster general.
 Once payment has been received, your item will be returned with a receipt of the transaction. *****No other forms of payment will be accepted*****

 Q. My Sailor is being placed in the Temporary Holding Unit.
 What does this mean?